jchen/lforge/README.md

 ## Installation

-To use Lforge in your project, add the following to your `lakefile.lean`:
+To use Lforge in your project, add the following line to your `lakefile.lean`:
 ```
 require Lforge from git "https://github.com/jchen/lforge.git"
 ```